Sadickachuli/capstone-wastesense/README.md

 ### 🚀 **Live Application**

-# WEB APPLICATION LIVE AT: https://wastesense-frontend.onrender.com/
+# WEB APPLICATION IS LIVE AT: https://wastesense-frontend.onrender.com/

 - **check the credential list to login and test it with the different roles**